Irwin Mitchell Instructed To Investigate Nerve Damage Following Spinal Surgery

 Expert Opinion“These reports are extremely worrying and we can confirm that we are instructed to investigate concerns on behalf of a patient who has suffered nerve damage after spinal surgery last year.
 It is important that any patients who suffer injuries or complications following complex surgery receive the support and rehabilitation they need as soon as possible.

 “Hopefully our investigation will help identify any potential lessons that can be learned to improve patient safety in future.”
-Mandy Luckman - Partner
+Mandy Luckman - Director of Strategic Growth (Seriously Injured and Vulnerable Audience)

 If you or a loved one has suffered a serious injury, get in contact with our Serious Injury Solicitors today.
 For more information, visit our Medical Negligence claims page on our website.